Skip to main content

 7 mentions Positive Neutral Negative

-• “The poor graphics resolution and the buggy controls destroy the game.”
+• “The poor graphics resolution and the bad and buggy controls destroy the game.”

-• “Though it's a little buggy at times with the camera angles and lack of motion controls, it takes away from the original feeling.”
+• “Though it's a little buggy at times with the camera angles and lack of motion controls taking away from the original feeling, it's a decent port to experience a great soundtrack and nostalgia.”

 • “You're playing a rolling paint blob in this game, and the jumping tends to be buggy.”